mpv-player/mpv/DOCS/man/options.rst

     purpose for various technical reasons.
 In general, this option is not useful, and was only added to show that it's possible.

+    The ``skip_muxed`` script option is a boolean (default: yes).
+It is used only if ``all_formats`` is set.
+If set to 'yes', it will skip formats that have both audio and video streams.
+Some sites that provide multiple qualities will do so with separated audio and video streams (which is what ``all_formats`` is supposed to make use of), still provide formats that include both audio and video.
+We assume that they do so for compatibility reasons, and ``skip_muxed`` filters them out.
+This will make loading faster, and potentially avoid wasting bandwidth by using only one stream of a muxed stream.
+On the other hand, if muxed streams are present, but the separate streams lack either video or audio or do not exist at all, then the stream selection as done by youtube-dl (via ``--ytdl-format``) is used.

     The ``use_manifests`` script option makes mpv use the master manifest URL for formats like HLS and DASH, if available, allowing for video/audio selection in runtime.
 It's disabled ("no") by default for performance reasons.